-There are a number of free tests online that match your answers to potential jobs.
-You can try one just to narrow down your choices, or all of them just to see whether they will arrive at the same results.
+There are some free tests online that match your answers to potential jobs.
+You can try one to narrow down your choices, or try many to see whether they will arrive at the same results.
 Some suggested tests are: What Career is Right for Me? which takes into account your skills, interests, personality style, and values to come up with a list of career types most closely related to your selected attributes.
-Your Free Career Test is a three-minute evaluation that measures mostly your interests.
 Meanwhile, Sokanu is a platform you can use by registering through Facebook or by creating an account.
 Through a questionnaire, it will assess your interests, personality type, abilities, values, and preferred work environment to shortlist careers that will fit you.

 Learn as much as you can about college or university programs that you feel you may be interested in.
 Browse school websites, read through prospectuses, talk to your school’s career counselor, and interview graduates.
 For starters, check out the University of Manitoba’s Exploring Occupations-Careers page which provides information on 200 career options.
 Red River College also has a Career Exploration page that can help you through this process.

 There are many volunteer and internship programs on various careers for the youth in Manitoba.
 You can even earn an internship while you are still in high school.
 This will give you an actual feel for certain jobs and test whether they are the types of professions you wish to pursue.
 A bonus for apprenticeships and internships is that you earn while you learn.

 You can browse through Manitoba.ca’s Career Development page for various programs like Young Canada Works, STEP Services, and others.
 You can also go to the Manitoba Career Prospects site to explore more career opportunities.